ShadyNabil8/project-management-MERN/README.md

    npm run dev
    ```

-## Usage

-1. **Create a workspace**: After logging in, create a workspace for your team or project.
-2. **Add spaces**: Each workspace can have multiple spaces representing different projects.
-3. **Add lists to spaces**: Within each space, create lists of tasks and assign them statuses like "To Do," "In Progress," and "Complete."
-4. **Invite collaborators**: Share your workspace with other users and work collaboratively.

 ## API Endpoints

 The backend of the app exposes a RESTful API to manage workspaces, spaces, lists, and tasks.
 Here are a few important endpoints:

 ### User Endpoints

 - `POST /user/login`
   Authenticate a user and return an access token.
 - `POST /user/signup`
   Register a new user.